-- a preferred dividends (non-cumulative and non-participation in many cases); - b liquidation preference, which will be triggered in liquidation and certain exit events (deemed liquidation events), typically with 1x participation rights; - c anti-dilution protection, with broad-based weighted average in most cases; - d the right to appoint directors (but sometimes stipulated only in the shareholders' agreement); and - e protective provisions for certain corporate events (but more often stipulated only in the shareholders' agreement).
+- 1. preferred dividends (non-cumulative and non-participation in many cases); - 2. liquidation preference, which will be triggered in liquidation and certain exit events (deemed liquidation events), typically with 1x participation rights; - anti-dilution protection, with broad-based weighted average in most cases; - the right to appoint directors (but sometimes stipulated only in the shareholders' agreement); and - protective provisions for certain corporate events (but more often stipulated only in the shareholders' agreement).

-ii Crowdfunding
+Crowdfunding

 Crowdfunding is permissible in Japan.
 Generally, registration as a Type I Financial Instruments Business Operator is required in order to perform brokerage, intermediary and agency services to trade stocks and share acquisition rights, irrespective of whether by means of crowdfunding through the internet or public offering through securities exchanges.
-Following the FIEA amendment in 2014, the regulations were relaxed so that crowdfunding operators who only engage in certain small-scale crowdfunding through the internet can easily register as 'Small-amount Electronic Public Offering Business Operators' (Crowdfunding Exemption).8
+Following the FIEA amendment in 2014, the regulations were relaxed so that crowdfunding operators who only engage in certain small-scale crowdfunding through the internet can easily register as 'Small-amount Electronic Public Offering Business Operators' (Crowdfunding Exemption).^[7]

-Although the number of businesses registered as Crowdfunding Exemption operators is not particularly large (as at April 2022 there are five operators), the number of seed to early-stage start-ups that raise their funds via equity-type (e.g., stocks and share acquisition rights) crowdfunding is gradually increasing.
+Although the number of businesses registered as Crowdfunding Exemption operators is not particularly large (as of April 2024, there are four operators), the number of seed to early-stage start-ups that raise their funds via equity-type (e.g., stocks and share acquisition rights) crowdfunding is gradually increasing.

 Start-ups must be careful about certain limitations on equity-type crowdfunding using the Crowdfunding Exemption.
 For instance, the amount that one investor can invest in a start-up via the exemption has been limited to ¥500,000 in total.
-Further, the maximum amount of funds that each start-up can raise via the exemption is limited to ¥100 million in one year.
-However, it should be noted that these limitations were loosened by the recent 2022 reform in order to facilitate the use of crowdfunding (see Section II).
+Furthermore, the maximum amount of funds that each start-up can raise via the exemption is limited to ¥100 million in one year.
+Notably, however, these limitations were loosened by the recent 2022 reform in order to facilitate the use of crowdfunding.
 As a result of the reform, the ¥500,000 cap now only applies to non-professional investors, and the calculation of the ¥100 million limitation now excludes other equity funding in addition to the Crowdfunding Exemption, such as that from VC funds.
-Still, a certain number of venture capitalists have shown concerns about the consequences of the current equity-type crowdfunding, such as (1) the existence of a large number of small investors that are not subject to a shareholders' agreement (e.g., drag-along rights); (2) statutory provisions under the Companies Act applicable to small shareholders that would hinder flexible business operations; and (3) know your customer (KYC) concerns.
+Nevertheless, a certain number of venture capitalists have shown concerns about the consequences of the current equity-type crowdfunding, including:

+- 1. the existence of a large number of small investors that are not subject to a shareholders' agreement (e.g., drag-along rights); - 2. statutory provisions under the Companies Act applicable to small shareholders that would hinder flexible business operations; and - 3. know-your-customer (KYC) concerns.

 At the current stage, crowdfunding operators are constantly tackling these concerns and improving their services.